Cost Of Metal Roof vs Shingle: Which Is More Affordable?

 Understanding The Upfront Cost Differences

-One of the most immediate ways homeowners compare metal and shingle roofing is by looking at the initial installation cost.
+One of the most immediate ways homeowners compare the cost of metal roof vs shingle is by looking at the initial installation expenses.
 This includes both material and labor, which can vary depending on the roof’s size, slope, and complexity.

 Asphalt Shingle Roof Costs

-Asphalt shingles remain the most popular roofing material in the U.S., largely due to their affordability and availability.
+When evaluating the cost of metal roof vs shingle, asphalt shingles remain the most popular roofing material in the U.S., largely due to their upfront affordability and availability.
 They come in a variety of styles, such as 3-tab and architectural, with different price points.

 Metal Roof Costs